Guide - A Costa da Morte, travelling through Western Route

-To continue your trip, return to the C-552 towards Fisterra to the town of Vimianzo, to visit its castle, which was built between the end of the 12th century and the beginning of the 13th century, and is currently the headquarters of the Palilleiras association “As Nemanquiñas”.
+To continue your trip, return to the C-552 towards Fisterra to the town of Vimianzo, to visit its castle, which was built between the end of the 12th century and the beginning of the 13th century, and is currently the headquarters of heritage craftsmanship the Palilleiras association “As Nemanquiñas”.

 Vimianzo